Gholam-Ali Haddad-Adel: Translations

 He translated Quran to Persian.
 The translation of the Quran by him lasted for 9 years.
 He tried to use all new and old translations and consult with other scholars of the Quran during the translation.
 The book has been exhibited in the nineteenth international fair of the Quran in Iran.
 He tried to pave the way for a more easy understanding of the Quran for all.
 The translation of Quran according to Hadad is based on the conceptual translation.
 He pointed out that since many Persian people could not read very well Arabic language then he undertake the task.

 In 2019, he published a travelogue titled I Went to the Desert and Found a Downpour of Love.
-Haddad-Adel describes his personal memories and experiences during the 2017 Arbaeen trip in this book.
+Haddad-Adel describes his personal memories and experiences during the 2017 Arba'in trip in this book.
 Additionally, he provides a report on this spiritual journey, the emotions of those present at the annual ritual, and the mawkib keepers and organizers who host and assist those traveling to Imam Hussein's (AS) shrine in Karbala for the Arbaeen celebration.